 Ibanez Serial No.s 1975-1986

 - M = Month (A = Jan to L = Dec)

 - XXXX = production number

-Most Ibanez models with this serial number format were made by FujiGen Gakki.
-Exceptions are the Ibanez Blazer models which were made by Dyna Gakki and the Axstar by Ibanez models AX40, AX45, AX48, AXB50, AXB60, AXB65, AX70, AX75 which were made by Chushin Gakki.
+Most Ibanez Models with this Serial No. Format were made by FujiGen Gakki.
+Exceptions are the Ibanez Blazer Models which were made by Dyna Gakki and the Axstar by Ibanez models AX40, AX45, AX48, AXB50, AXB60, AXB65, AX70, AX75 which were made by Chushin Gakki.
 The Ibanez Axstar AXB1000 model was made by FujiGen Gakki.

 CSL ‘The Gypsy’ offered 4 Models to suit all styles of Guitar Playing